qouteall/qouteall-blog/Cognitive-biases.md

 This is related to risk compensation: People tend to take more risk in familiar situations.

 **Imprinting**: At young age, people are more likely to embrace new things.
 At older age, people are more likely to prefer familiar things and avoid taking risk in unfamiliar things.
-This includes "baby duck syndrome", where people prefer the old software system that they are familar with, like baby ducks following the first "mother" they see.
+(Baby duck syndrome).

 > 1. Anything that is in the world when you’re born is normal and ordinary and is just a natural part of the way the world works.
 > 2. Anything that's invented between when you’re 15 and 35 is new and exciting and revolutionary and you can probably get a career in it.